TRileySchwarz/DumpDetector/README.md

 back test it to prove your strategy.

 ## Requirements

-Up to date versions of NPM and Node are required.
+I am running following versions of NPM and Node:

-I am running versions:
    - npm 6.4.1
    - node 10.13.0